Satellite Events

 Organizers: Sander Bohte & Marcel van Gerven

-The workshop aims to bring together researchers working on neural learning algorithms that have increased biological plausibility, such as local approximations of error-backpropagation and/or alternative learning schemes that are compatible with what is known about learning in the brain.
-The objective of the workshop is to highlight current developments and state-of-the-art, and also limitations.
-The target audience are computational and theoretical neuroscientists working on the edge of AI, and vice versa.
+While the brain clearly is able to apply credit assignment, optimizing the wiring and neural properties to better behave in an ever-changing world, the underlying mechanism is an active topic of research.
+This workshop aims to bring together researchers working on neural learning algorithms that have increased biological plausibility, such as local approximations of error-backpropagation and/or alternative learning schemes that are compatible with what is known about learning in the brain.
+A select set of invited speakers will present their work, in addition to contributed posters.
+The aim is to highlight current developments and state-of-the-art, and also limitations, targeting both computational and theoretical neuroscientists working on the edge of AI, and vice versa.

 Computational cognitive neuroscientists for social good